ABOUT THE BOOKS

 I have no plans to write a third book at this time, chiefly because I don’t have any idea who or what it would be about.
 (Sebastian is a few years too old to be the narrator of a YA novel, alas!)

-It says in the back of my UK edition of Arrow that Swift is the last book in the Knife series.
-Is that true?
+Why does the back of my UK edition of Arrow say Swift is the last book in the Knife series?

-That was an editorial oversight which has since been corrected.
-Technically Arrow is the last book of the Knife trilogy, while Swift and Nomad are a separate (but related) series about the piskeys and spriggans of Cornwall.
+That was a mistake which was corrected in later editions.
+Arrow is the last book of the Knife series, while Swift is the first book of a separate (but related) trilogy about the piskeys and spriggans of Cornwall.

-When will Arrow be available in the US?
+When will Arrow be available in the USA?

-Are Knife and Faery Rebels: Spell Hunter the same story?
+Are Knife and Faery Rebels: Spell Hunter the same book?
 What about Rebel and Wayfarer?

-For the first book, Knife was my original title; but my original US publisher felt it wasn’t the right choice for marketing the book, and they also wanted to emphasize the faery aspect of the series.
-So after much discussion we ended up with Faery Rebels: Spell Hunter instead.
+Knife was my original title for the first book; but my former US publisher felt it set the wrong tone and wanted to emphasize the faery aspect of the series.
+So it ended up as Faery Rebels: Spell Hunter in the US instead.
 With the second book, the reverse happened.
-Wayfarer was my original title, and this time my US publisher was happy to keep it; but my UK publisher preferred Rebel, so we went with that.
+Wayfarer was my original title and my US publisher was happy to keep it; but my UK editor suggested Rebel, so we went with that.
+However, the US paperback and e-book reprints from Enclave Publishing use the UK titles.

 Are your books published in any other languages?